Muon Tomography sites for Colombian volcanoes: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the financial support of Departamento Administrativo de Ciencia, Tecnolog\'ia e Innovaci\'on of Colombia (ColCiencias) under contract FP44842-051-2015 and to the Programa de Cooperaci\'on Nivel II (PCB-II) MINCYT-CONICET-COLCIENCIAS 2015, under project CO/15/02.
-We are also very thankful to LAGO and to Pierre Auger Collaboration for its continuous support.
+The authors acknowledge the financial support of Departamento Administrativo de Ciencia, Tecnolog\'{\i}a e Innovaci\'on of Colombia (ColCiencias) under contract FP44842-082-2015 and to the Programa de Cooperaci\'on Nivel II (PCB-II) MINCYT-CONICET-COLCIENCIAS 2015, under project CO/15/02.
+We are also very thankful to LAGO and to the Pierre Auger Collaboration for their continuous support.
+The simulations in this work were partially possible thanks to The Red Iberoamericana de Computaci\'on de Altas Prestaciones (RICAP, 517RT0529), co-funded by the Programa Iberoamericano de Ciencia y Tecnolog\'{\i}a para el Desarrollo (CYTED) under its Thematic Networks Call.
+We also thank the computational support from the Universidad Industrial de Santander (SC3UIS) High Performance and Scientific Computing Centre.
 Finally, we would like to thank Vicerrector\'{\i}a Investigaci\'on y Extensi\'on Universidad Industrial de Santander for its permanent sponsorship.
-DSP wants to thank the GIRG, Grupo Halley and Vicerrector\'{\i}a Investigaci\'on y Extensi\'on of Universidad Industrial de Santander for the hospitality during my post-doctoral fellowship.
+One of us, DSP, wants to thank the Escuela de F\'{\i}sica, the Grupo de Investigaci\'on en Relatividad y Gravitaci\'on, Grupo Halley de Astronom\'{\i}a y Ciencias Aeroespaciales and Vicerrector\'{\i}a Investigaci\'on y Extensi\'on of Universidad Industrial de Santander for the hospitality during his post-doctoral fellowship.